HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   sql_file="main_thread_time.sql"
 ) }}

-### Correlating JavaScript Use to Lighthouse Scoring
+### Correlating JavaScript use to Lighthouse scoring

 One way of looking at how this translates into impacting the user experience is to try to correlate some of the JavaScript metrics we've identified earlier with Lighthouse scores for different metrics and categories.

 {{ figure_markup(